NMCAN’s team is a group of dedicated professionals, accountable to each other, our Youth Leaders, and the young people we serve.

 Caitlyn meets young people wherever they’re at on their journey and supports them through the programming offered by NMCAN.
 Her involvement and interest in youth leadership began during her time with El Centro de Igualdad y Derechos.
 There, she worked specifically with the DREAMers to include immigrant youth in the decision making and advocacy work related to undocumented youth and their families.
 She continued her work with youth organizing as an AmeriCorps member where she was a part of a team working to start a charter school for immigrant and refugee students in the International District of Albuquerque.
 In 2018, Caitlyn received her Bachelor of Arts in Sociology with a minor in Political Science from the University of New Mexico.

 Dante works on organizational operations by providing administrative support and assistance to all staff.
 She is originally from New Mexico with roots in Laguna Pueblo and Albuquerque.
-Dante is pursuing her Bachelor of Arts in Liberal Arts at the University of New Mexico with concentrations in History and Psychology.
+Dante received her Bachelor of Arts in Liberal Arts at the University of New Mexico with concentrations in History and Psychology.